RACHEL CAREY DEBUSK,

 I have a Masters degree in Education from Antioch University Seattle.
 My studies focused on adult motivation and self-directed learning.

 I’m a big life-long learner myself.
-Some of the health, fitness and coaching organizations I’ve been certified by include American College of Sports Medicine, Road Runner’s Coaches of America, USA Triathlon Association, American Council on Exercise Group Fitness Instructor, Precision Nutrition.
+Some of the health, fitness and coaching organizations I’ve been certified by include National Academy of Sports Medicine (NASM-PT), Road Runner’s Coaches of America, USA Triathlon Association, American Council on Exercise Group Fitness Instructor, and Precision Nutrition.
 I’m also a first responder with wilderness first aid and navigation training as well as CPR.